donpark/session-mongoose/README.md

 **IMPORTANT**: This module currently supports legacy versions of `connect` (2.x) and `express` (2.x and 3.x) due to extensive changes made to those modules.

-Until support for latest modules are added, this module should not be used with latest versions of `connect` and `express`.
+This module should not be used with latest versions of `connect` and `express`.

 --